DESMOPRESSIN

-DESMOPRESSIN is a hormone analogue that belongs to the class of ‘antihemophilic agents’ primarily used to treat diabetes insipidus, post-hypophysectomy polyuria (extreme urination) polydipsia (extreme thirst), and bedwetting.
+DESMOPRESSIN is used to treat diabetes insipidus, post-hypophysectomy polyuria (extreme urination), polydipsia (extreme thirst), and bedwetting.
 Diabetes insipidus is a condition in which the body fails to control water balance, resulting in excessive urination.
 Hypophysectomy is the surgical removal of the hypophysis (pituitary gland).

 Your doctor will decide the dosage depending on your medical condition.
-The common side effects of DESMOPRESSIN include headache, nausea, abdominal cramp, flushing (sense of warmth in the face, ears, neck, and trunk).
+The common side effects of DESMOPRESSIN include headache, nausea, abdominal cramps, and flushing (sense of warmth in the face, ears, neck, and trunk).
 Although not everyone experiences these side effects, if they occur, seek medical attention.

 Uses of DESMOPRESSIN